battlecode/battlecode-server-2017/specs.md

 Robot Overview
 -----------------

 Robots are the central part of the Battlecode world.
 There are two types of basic robots.
 Note that we use the terms 'robot' and 'unit' interchangeably.
+All ranges below are specified as square distances (that is, the square of the Euclidean distance between two points).

 ### HQ
 The HQ is your main base, and by far the most important unit you have.
 Each team starts the game off with one HQ.
 The HQ is invincible, and can't be destroyed.
 Your company HQ produces the robot COWBOYs that can herd cows.